TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/libraries/genetic_algorithm/README.md

 These files are saved in a directory named as `log`.

-`ga.plot_fitness()` generates a matplotlib plot of the fitness value as a function of the generation.
+`ga.plot_fitness(filename)` generates a matplotlib plot of the fitness value as a function of the generation.